Sarah Jo Pender: The murders

 When Pender returned, both victims were dead and Hull had already placed one of their bodies in the back of a truck owned by his friend Ronnie Herron.
 Hull had borrowed the truck on October 23 to remove items from the basement of the building as part of a plan he had with Cataldi to create a methamphetamine lab in collaboration with a chemist from Las Vegas.
 Hull and Pender then drove a few blocks away and placed the bodies in a dumpster, where they were later found by Steve Stultz.

-On October 25, Pender went to work while Hull borrowed equipment from neighbor Jana Frederick to clean up the blood in the house.
+On October 25, Pender went to work while Hull borrowed equipment from neighbor, Jana Frederick, to clean up the blood in the house.
 On October 26, the couple went to Noblesville to return the truck to Herron.
-Hull then burned several blood-stained items at Herron's home.
+Hull then burned several bloodstained items at Herron's home.
 On the same day, detectives — who by now had identified the victims — searched Hull and Pender's home.
-They found traces of blood, and observed that attempts had been made to conceal the murders.
+They found traces of blood and observed that attempts had been made to conceal the murders.
 Hull was arrested in Noblesville on October 27, and confessed to both murders.
-On October 28, Pender gave police a pair of blood-stained pants belonging to Hull.
+On October 28, Pender gave police a pair of bloodstained pants belonging to Hull.
 DNA tests confirmed that the blood was that of Nordman and Cataldi.
 No DNA evidence was found that linked Pender to the murders for which both she and her boyfriend were charged.
-Pender stated later that "after he committed these murders, I did not call the police, but instead stayed with him out of love, fear, loyalty and sheer stupidity."
+Pender stated later that "after he committed these murders, I did not call the police but, instead, stayed with him out of love, fear, loyalty and sheer stupidity”.
 Pender was 21 years old at the time of the murder.

 Murder conviction

 Trial

-Sarah Pender's trial was held at Marion Superior Court in July 2002, with James Nave as the defending attorney, Larry Sells as the prosecuting attorney, and presiding judge Jane Magnus-Stinson.
+Pender's trial was held at Marion Superior Court in July 2002, with James Nave as the defending attorney, Larry Sells as the prosecuting attorney, and presiding judge Jane Magnus-Stinson.
 Sells was known for his recently failed campaign to become prosecutor of Hamilton County, in which he had highlighted his success with convicting murderers and violent offenders.

 Neither Pender nor Hull testified at the trial.